 All student clubs are required to register for recognition by submitting a club application annually.
-After review and approval by the Clubs Steering Committee, the club will be recognized as an active club for the current club term.
+After review and approval, the club will be recognized as an active club for the current club term.
 The club term is October 1 - September 30.
-Please see the Clubs webpage for further details.
+Please see the Club Registration webpage for further details.

 Please see the links at the top of our website under "campus partners" or click on the following links for our partners in student support:

 If undergraduate students do not want to enroll for the spring term, they are welcome to take leave for the term.
 The form can be found here:

 Please see the procedures on the Graduate Studies Office website.